Home (When Shadows Fall)

 An early recording, possibly the first, by Van Steeden and his Orchestra was issued under the title Home, according to Second Hand Songs.
 However, in the same year sheet music bearing the subtitle When Shadows Fall was published (above right).

-Peter van Steeden and his Orchestra, vocal by Dick Robertson — recorded on 25 November 1931, and issued, titled simply Home, as the Victor (Am.)
-78 rpm single 22868, b/w I Promise You (Little Jack Little), in December 1932
+Peter van Steeden and his Orchestra, vocal by Dick Robertson — recorded on 25 November 1931, and issued in December 1932, titled simply Home, on the Victor 78 rpm single 22868, b/w I Promise You (Little Jack Little)

 Rudy Vallée & His Connecticut Yankees, vocal: Rudy Vallée — recorded in January 1932, New York